xuehuichao/alignment-viewer/README.md

 -----

 ###Analyzing Alignments produced by GIZA++
 [GIZA++](https://code.google.com/p/giza-pp/) is an awesome software that produces word level alignments for a list of sentences and their translations.
-We use it all the time in our researches, but its alignment output just contains a bunch of numbers, which is hard to interprete.
+We use it all the time in our researches, but its alignment output only contains a list of numbers, which is hard to interprete.

 We typically feed two files to GIZA++, containing sentences in one language, and their translations in another language.
 For example